 I propose that only that Two Golden Rules are required:

 - The swimmer/organisation must fully disclose** all the rules and criteria of the swim beforehand.

-- If the swim is be recognised somehow, then the swim must have fully Independent Observation for Verification that the swim meets these stated rules and the participants must be fully cognizant of all the rules especially those which relate to Invalidation of a swim.
+- If the swim is be recognised somehow, then the swim must have trusted Independent Observation for verification that the swim meets these stated rules.
+(And the participants must be fully cognizant of all the rules).

 Rule One is of course a bit of a kludge, because it allows for further sub-rules.
 But if the swimmer is under this geas***, then we all can appreciate and support every swim for what is (or isn’t).
 If the swimmer follows this rule, then the media at least stand some chance of conveying an accurate framework.
 When I wrote last year that I had no further interest in Diana Nyad, that was because she essentially cheated her supporters and followers by misleading them about what her swim was.